 His face lit.
 “Yes.
 T for Tom and J for Junior.
 I don’t care for my first name, and I didn’t want to go by TJ as an adult.
 I go by my middle name now.
 So you remember me?
 I wish I could place you.
 How did we know each other?”

 Her pulse galloped out of control.
 TJ Daniels.
 She took a calming breath, forcing herself to behave like an adult and not a hurt teenage girl.

 Kimberly Rose Johnson married her college sweetheart and lives in the Pacific Northwest.
 From a young child Kimberly has been an avid reader.
 That love of reading fostered a creative mind and led to her passion for writing.

 She especially loves romance and writes contemporary romance that warms the heart and feeds the soul.

-Kimberly holds a degree in Behavioral Science from Northwest University in Kirkland, Washington.
-She is a member of American Christian Fiction Writers.
+Kimberly was a finalist in the 2017 Romance Writers of America Faith Hope and Love Readers Choice Award.
+She holds a degree in Behavioral Science from Northwest University in Kirkland, Washington, and is a member of American Christian Fiction Writers.